philwhiles/frettler/README.md

 Here are some examples :

 <img src="https://github.com/philwhiles/frettler/blob/master/frettler.png"/>

-NOTE: the VERTICAL display of SCALE is TBD at this time.

 ### Tab Completion
 If you use bash as your shell, frettler can output a tab completion script to use.
 Just use the following :